HMS Penelope (97): Repairs and awards

 The damage was extensive and required several months at home after temporary repairs in Gibraltar.
-The ship was visited by the Duke of Gloucester on 11 April, who had originally laid down her keel plate.
+The ship was visited by the Duke of Gloucester, who had originally laid down her keel plate, on 11 April.
 The duke also visited Captain Nicholl in hospital.
 The First Sea Lord congratulated the ship on her successful arrival in Gibraltar.
 The question of Penelopes repairs had been reconsidered, and it was decided to send her to the United States.
-She accordingly left Gibraltar on 10 May 1942, for the Navy Yard at New York via Bermuda, arriving on 19 May.
+She accordingly left Gibraltar on 10 May 1942 for the Navy Yard at New York, via Bermuda, arriving on 19 May.
 She was under repair until September and arrived in Norfolk, Virginia on 15 September, proceeding, again via Bermuda, to Portsmouth, England, which she reached on 1 October 1942.
 The King, at an investiture at Buckingham Palace, decorated 21 officers and men from Penelope as "Heroes of Malta".
 Among their awards were two Distinguished Service Orders, a Distinguished Service Cross and two Distinguished Service Medals.